-DotActiv expects that you develop the scripts needed, populate the staging tables and do initial testing to ensure it meets the requirements stipulated in the Data Feeds document.
+DotActiv expects that you develop the scripts needed, populate the staging tables and to complete the initial testing to ensure that it meets the requirements stipulated in the Data Feeds document.

 You must also not alter any of the staging tables as that affects the predefined settings.
 If you shift data or add it incorrectly, you are expected to correct it.